-Get Informed: Gather the basics of the story.
+1. Get Informed: Gather the basics of the story.
 What’s happening?
 Where?
 Who is affected?
 Who are the key leaders and who will be responding with aid?
 What are the needs right now?

 Pray for those who are negatively affected.
 Pray for those who have their lost families, homes and hope.
 Pray for those who are still in danger.

-Pray for the Circumstances: what are the problems that only God can fix?
+What are the problems that only God can fix?
 Ask God to intervene.

-Who are the decision makers that can impact the crisis, both the leaders in that country and those who can help?
+Who are the decision makers that can impact the crisis - both the leaders in that country and those who can help.
 Pray for mercy, compassion and wisdom as they deal with the crisis.